Medical Student Research

 For this reason, it is advisable that students begin the search for a research mentor early rather than waiting until the last minute.
 It is recommended that students speak with multiple faculty members to gain insight into different research environments and the variety of projects being conducted.

 Research the possibilities.
-Program Director Sabrina Smith, and Assistant Dean Suzanne Baker, are available to meet and discuss mentorship guidance and opportunities.
+Program Director Sabrina Leigh, and Assistant Dean Suzanne Baker, are available to meet and discuss mentorship guidance and opportunities.
 Friends and classmates may also be able to suggest faculty members that have a reputation for being good research mentors.

 Current FSU Medical Students can log into MedNet to view the Central and Regional Research Opportunities.